creditkarma/dynamic-config/README.md

 #### Configuring Our Application to Use Consul

 In order for Dynamic Config to know about the values we added to Consul we must configure it to know about Consul.
-We can do this in a couple of ways.
-We can set configuration on environment variables or we can pass in command line arguments to our application.
+We can do this in a few ways.
+We can add static config in a file called `config-settings.json` at our project root, we can set configuration on environment variables or we can pass in command line arguments to our application.
 We are going to use command line arguments.

 ```sh
 $ node ./dist/index.js CONSUL_ADDRESS=http://localhost:8510 CONSUL_KV_DC=dc1 CONSUL_KEYS=consul-config